konik32/openrest/README.md

 ## DTO mechanism

 OpenRest provides DTO mechanism that is very similar to Projection mechanism in Spring Data Rest.
+Every DTO is an object created from JSON web request and then it is mapped to specified entity field by field in POST, PUT requests or by getters/setters in PATCH requests.